jfreboud/jfreboud.github.io/_posts/2021-08-24-batch-learning.markdown

 In this article we studied an upgraded version of the **gradient descent** algorithm with **batch learning**.
 This new algorithm is more robust.

-This article also concludes our deep-learning meta walkthrough.
+This article also concludes our deep learning meta walkthrough.
 We will now open a new chapter to better understand the **learning flow** we introduced in the [backward pass article]({% post_url 2021-08-13-backward-pass %}).
 We will also speak about the different
-$ layers $ we need in order to build a real deep-learning $ model $ !
+$ layers $ we need in order to build a real deep learning $ model $ !